bagus-masudi/resepku/README.md

     php artisan migrate
     ```

-7. Run Seeder
+7. To make uploaded files accessible from the web, you should create a symbolic link from public/storage to storage/app/public.

     ```bash
-    php artisan db:seed
-    ```

-8. To make uploaded files accessible from the web, you should create a symbolic link from public/storage to storage/app/public.

-    ```bash
     php artisan storage:link
     ```

-9. Run Laravel server
+8. Run Laravel server

     ```bash
     php artisan serve